NicholasMamo/multiplex-plot/docsource/index.rst

 Multiplex is a visualization library for Python built on `matplotlib <https://github.com/matplotlib/matplotlib/>`_.
 Multiplex follows the principle that visualizations should tell a story in a beautiful way.
-This package is built with the intent of making it as easy as possible to transform data into beautiful visualizations.ons.
+This package is built with the intent of making it as easy as possible to transform data into beautiful visualizations.

 .. note::